skonfig/base/type/__key_value/man.rst

 key
    The key to change.
 Defaults to object_id. onchange
+   Execute the given command if the key or value was changed (i.e. was inserted, removed, or replaced).

+   Can be used multiple times to execute multiple commands.
-   The code to run if the key or value changes (i.e. is inserted, removed or replaced). state present or absent, defaults to present.
+   The commands will be executed in the order the parameters are specified. state present or absent, defaults to present.
 If present, sets the key to value, if absent, removes the key from the file.